eric-sclafani/dotnet-practice/README.md

 - GithubActivity - a small app that when provided a Github username, retrieves that user's events using the Github API (unauthorized version)

 - BlogApp - A standard CRUD blogging app using ASP.NET Core MVC, Bootstrap, and JQuery

+- JobSearch - a mock job board website using ASP.NET Core.
+Unfinished for now.